 Many feng shui solutions rely on moving the path of the energy and preventing it from flowing directly in and out of the house.
 For example, one idea is to place a round table in the direct pathway of the energy flow.
 This will redirect the energy and slow it down.
 A vase with fresh flowers on the table will improve the energy even further.Continue to 3 of 6 below.

 Work with color to change the relationship between the doors.
 Choose the right feng shui color for the area and strengthen one door more than the other.
 This will change the relationship between the two directly aligned doors and slow down the energy.Continue to 4 of 6 below.

 04 of 06

 Place a plant with a strong presence in the direct pathway of energy.
-The feng shui use of a plant, ideally tall and wide, in a visually strong pot, will achieve the similar effect of redirecting the energy.Continue to 5 of 6 below.
+The feng shui use of a plant, ideally tall and wide and in a visually strong pot, will have a similar effect of redirecting the energy.Continue to 5 of 6 below.

 05 of 06